lukso-network/docs/docs/standards/smart-contracts/lsp7-digital-asset.md

 ) public
 ```

 Transfers amount of tokens from `from` to `to`.
-The `force` parameter MUST be used when transferring tokens to Externally Owned Accounts (EOA) or contracts that do not implement the LSP1 - Universal Receiver Delegate standard.
+The `force` parameter MUST be set to TRUE when transferring tokens to Externally Owned Accounts (EOA) or contracts that do not implement the [LSP1 - Universal Receiver Delegate](../generic-standards/02-lsp1-universal-receiver.md) standard.

 This function will notify the token sender and receiver by calling the `universalReceiver(...)` function on `from` and `to` address.